Regular colored graphs of positive degree: Notation and generalities on colored graphs

-Equation~(\ref{eq:delta'}) already give reasons for the classical case $D=2$, which we do not consider here, to be much different from $D\geq4$.
-On the one hand when $D=2$, the coefficient of $F_2$ in the right hand side is negative, so that the number of large faces (or the degree of the largest face) can be arbitrarily large even if $\delta$ and $F_1$ are fixed.
-On the other hand when $D\geq4$, the right hand sum has only positive coefficients and the number of large faces (or the degree of the largest face) is bounded by $(D+1)\delta+2F_1$.
-The case $D=3$ is \emph{a priori} intermediate in the sense that faces of degree 4 could proliferate at fixed $\delta$ and $F_1$ (since the coefficient of $F_2$ is zero in this case), but we shall see later that this does not happen, and the dichotomy is really between $D=2$ and $D\geq 3$.
+Equation~(\ref{eq:delta'}) already suggests that the classical case $D=2$, which we do not consider here, is very different from $D\geq4$.
+On the one hand when $D=2$, the coefficient of $F_2(G)$ in the right hand side is negative, so that the number of large faces (or the degree of the largest face) can be arbitrarily large even if $\delta(G)$ and $F_1(G)$ are fixed.
+On the other hand when $D\geq4$, the right hand sum has only positive coefficients and the number of large faces (or the degree of the largest face) is bounded by $(D+1)\delta(G)+2F_1(G)$.
+The case $D=3$ is \emph{a priori} intermediate in the sense that faces of degree 4 could proliferate at fixed $\delta(G)$ and $F_1(G)$ (since the coefficient of $F_2(G)$ is zero in this case), but we shall see later that this does not happen, and the dichotomy is really between $D=2$ and $D\geq 3$.